neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/README.md

 ### Axis and direction

-- Introduce the `flex-direction` property and explain that it switched the axis.
+- Introduce the `flex-direction` property and explain that it switches the axis.
 - Values:
   - `row` (default)
   - `column`